fbpx

 Take a sample of your pool water to your local pool store and get it professionally checked.

-Make sure when you get it checked that you correct any issues before you go.
-You want to make sure that your pH and alkalinity are properly balanced and your sanitizers levels are correct.
+When you get it checked, correct any issues before you go.
+You want to make sure that your pH and alkalinity are properly balanced and that your sanitizer levels are correct.

 Also, make sure your pool is clean and crystal clear before you leave.